ishobhnik/RobotNavigation/README.md

 - tartan_drive:

 ### clone this repo and setup the environment:
--We recommend to set up a conda env
--run the following commands in terminal
+- We recommend to set up a conda env for which run the following commands in terminal
 ```bash
 conda env create -f train/train_environment.yml
 conda activate nomad_env